engineerbaz/BAZ-learns/GitHub/Administration.md

 - manage visibility/ set reminders

 ### Some best practices for team
-- Create nested team
+- Create a nested team
-- create team on basis of interest or specific technology to streamline PR review.
+- create a team on the basis of interest or specific technology to streamline PR review.
 - Enable team sync

-## Administration at organizational level
+## Administration at an organizational level
+Member of organization with owner permission can
+- Invite member
+- Organize user in team and grant *team maintainer* permission
+- Add/remove outside collaborator
+- Grant repo permission levels to members and set default permission.
 - Manage permissions
 - setup organization security
+- Set up billing

+Set up only one organization for your users and repo